Removal from the Aldermore Bank and other lender panels: Why they do it and how to get reinstated

 • Breaches of Aldermore Bank conveyancing panel requirements

-• Is the door firmly shut if my firm’s reinstatement panel submission with Aldermore Bank is refused?
+• Do any avenues remain open if my firm’s reinstatement panel submission with Aldermore Bank is rejected?

-• How long does the application process take when applying to be reinstated onto the Aldermore Bank conveyancing panel?
+• What is the application process to be reinstated onto the Aldermore Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Aldermore Bank panel reinstatement is to ensure that your firm is not removed off of the Aldermore Bank conveyancing panel in the first place.